Wild Boar Jerky (Sweet and Spicy)

 The next defense against disease and parasites is temperature.
 This recipe calls for drying the meat at 160F for four hours, this is more than enough to kill trichinella.

-While it may not seem like a high temperature, given that the meat is sliced thinly and the time it’s in the dehydrator for, it is sufficient.
+While it may not seem like a high temperature, given that the meat is sliced thinly and the time it’s in the dehydrator, it is sufficient.

 The Cuts